cjacker/opensource-toolchain-pic/README.md

 With such a board, you do NOT need to buy a PICKIT, it can be programmed with 'pymcuprog' directly.

-I have a DM164150 CNANO baord with PIC18F57Q43, and it can not supported by SDCC (device headers is not include in SDCC), thus I use the gcbasic to build a blink demo for it (refer to above gcbasic section for example code).
+I have a DM164150 CNANO baord with PIC18F57Q43(by the way, it can be supported with pk2cmdminus and PICKIT2), and it can not supported by SDCC (device headers is not include in SDCC), thus I use the gcbasic to build a blink demo for it (refer to above gcbasic section for example code).

 After 'blink.hex' generated, '[pymcuprog](https://github.com/microchip-pic-avr-tools/pymcuprog)' from MicroChip can be used to program it.